mediarichio/ProxyToken-deprecated-/README.md

-# MediaRich Proxy Token
+# CPUcoin Proxy Token

-Smart contracts for the MediaRich.io proxy token, the IEO/ICO token which later can be redeemed for the Dyncoin ecosystem token.
+Smart contracts for the CPUcoin proxy token, the IEO/ICO token which later can be redeemed for the Dyncoin ecosystem token.

 Core to the ProxyToken is implementation of a fully-featured vesting token.